YaredTse/M-S/README.md

 At this point you should have eveything you need to run the test, and you can do

 ## Basic usage

+By this point you should have everything set up and ready to run test.
+And in order to run it you should be under ** test/M-S/test-ms ** directory, and choose whichever flavour you prefer using from the following list.

+File by file
+- cucumber  features/simple_search.feature

+Scenaryo by scenario
+- cucumber  features/simple_search.feature:19

+Entitre test suit
+- cucumber